clavisound/SlimLoRa/README.md

 - [x] Respect Duty Cycle
 Since AVR on Deep Sleep freezes the timer0.
 SlimLoRa is unable to know about time.
+- [x] Respect Join Back-off (not faster than 36 seconds).
+Must handle by application.
+In case of Deep Sleep SlimLoRa can't keep track the time.

 # Maybe good ideas